 CdTe solar cells are the second most common photovoltaic (PV) technology in the world marketplace after crystalline silicon, currently representing 5% of the world market.
 CdTe thin-film solar cells can be manufactured quickly and inexpensively, providing a lower-cost alternative to conventional silicon-based technologies.
-The record efficiency for a laboratory CdTe solar cell is 22.1% by First Solar, while First Solar recently reported its average commercial module efficiency to be 16.1% at the end of 2015.
+The record efficiency for a laboratory CdTe solar cell is 22.1% by First Solar.
+First Solar also reported its average commercial module efficiency to be approximately 18% at the end of 2020.

 Current projects seek higher cell efficiencies by increasing crystal quality, improving doping control, and increasing the minority carrier lifetime.
 Manufacturers are also working to improve materials reuse and recycling as a way to mitigate concerns on toxicity and materials scarcity.

 Learn more about the DOE Solar Office awardees and the projects involving CdTe below.

 - National Renewable Energy Laboratory CdTe PV Accelerator Consortium

 - Arizona State University (Photovoltaic Research and Development)